-Most buyers of new build or newly converted property in Holmrook come to us having been asked by the developer to exchange contracts and commit to the purchase even before the property is completed.
-This is because house builders in Holmrook usually buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Holmrook contact us having been asked by the builder to sign contracts and commit to the purchase even before the residence is finished.
+This is because new home sellers in Holmrook typically buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Holmrook or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Holmrook or who has acted in the same development.

 We are 18 days into a residential purchase having been referred to solicitors by the selling agent to carry out the conveyancing in Holmrook.
 I am am starting to be disappointed with the level of service.
 Could you help me find new lawyers?